amankushwaha0606/amankushwaha0606/README.md

 ## 🚀 About Me

-Passionate developer with 3+ years of professional experience building scalable web and mobile applications.
-I specialize in transforming complex business logic into intuitive interfaces using modern technologies.
-IIT Ropar Computer Science graduate with strong foundations in algorithms and system design.
+Frontend-focused developer with 3+ years of experience crafting performant, scalable UIs for fintech and enterprise platforms.
+Proficient in ReactJS, TailwindCSS, and modern component-driven architecture.
+A Computer Science graduate from IIT Ropar with a strong foundation in DSA and system design.

 ## 🛠 Technical Stack